Using the OAuth Client Policy

 Provider Location

 Provide the full token endpoint for the OAuth Provider.
-This is the valid URL for the OAuth Provider's OAuth 2.0 token service.
+This is a valid URL for the OAuth Provider's OAuth 2.0 token service.
 Examples:

 • If you're using the platform's own OAuth provider, the location URL is: https://{akana_oauth_provider_host}:{port}/oauth/oauth20/token.